pk-droid-lab/kink-ideas/README.md

 * Ask me Anything!
 (AMA)
 * Chronicle an entire month of your sub locked with no full releases or ruins.
 Keep track of the days for the fans, discuss frustration level.
 Track the count of the dommes orgasms.
 He's only allowed out for weekly cleanings/groomings.
 * Practice locking and unlocking him so that he never has control of the key
+* Show / Describe how the keys are kept from sub (e.g. keysafe / sealed envelope)

 ## Domme Focus Scenes